J.W. Harris (bull rider): Retirement

 In February of 2020, Harris announced he was retiring from bull riding.
-Harris cited family and injuries as his main inducements for retiring.
-"It hurts too much to do it anymore," he says.
-He still retains his NFR qualifications of 9 times, 4 World Champion NFR titles, and his earnings now total over $2 million.
+He cited family and injuries as his main inducements for retiring.
+"It hurts too much to do it anymore," he said.

 Even though he said 2020 would be his final year of competition, Harris kept on riding through the spring of 2021, with the PRCA Xtreme Bulls event in Mercedes, Texas, on May 12 officially being his last one.